Comparative Criminal Justice (MSc)

 Professor of European Criminal Law

-Why did Loïc choose the master Comparative Criminal Justice?
+Why did Yeonhee choose the master's in Comparative Criminal Justice?

 A Comparative and Interdisciplinary Approach to Criminal Justice

 Globalisation poses new challenges for the fight against national and international crime.
-Students will learn to apply a comparative perspective to analyse the criminal justice process regarding its ability to deal with crimes that takes place both within and beyond national borders.
-Transnational crimes like human trafficking and terrorism increasingly demands coordinated criminal justice responses on a European or international level, which has created a demand for graduates who understand these relevant processes and its actors.
-The masters programme also devotes attention to the involvement of non-state actors and agencies outside the criminal justice system in crime control and the implications for legitimacy and accountability.
+Students will learn to apply a comparative perspective to analyse the criminal justice process regarding its ability to deal with crimes that take place both within and beyond national borders.
+Transnational crimes like human trafficking and terrorism increasingly demand coordinated criminal justice responses on a European or international level.
+This has created a demand for graduates who understand these relevant processes and the actors involved.
+The master's programme also devotes attention to the involvement of non-state actors and agencies outside the criminal justice system in crime control and the implications for legitimacy and accountability.